The Importance of Goal Setting

 running up and down the field and never score.”

 We all can talk about our plans for hours, being caught up in our dreams of the future.
 Each of us wants to change something in our lives.
-This can be related to many aspects of our life such as family, career, sports, health, hobbies, travel and much more.
+This can be related to many aspects of our life such as family, career, sports, health, hobbies, travel, and much more.
 All of us one way or another would like to change something, to become better and happier.
 And so, the first step towards this is setting a goal.

 Strange as it may seem, but some people are afraid of making plans and setting clearly defined objectives.
-Probably, the latter are associated with something new and unexplored, with obstacles to overcome, difficulties in obtaining new knowledge and skills, with a responsibility to themselves and others, with the hard work on error correction, and with the fear of possible defeat and a shame for a failure to achieve their goals.
+Probably, the latter is associated with something new and unexplored, with obstacles to overcome, difficulties in obtaining new knowledge and skills, with a responsibility to themselves and others, with the hard work on error correction, and with the fear of possible defeat and a shame for a failure to achieve their goals.

 So, I order to dispel any possible doubts about the usefulness of setting goals, let’s see the benefits we get:

 1 Goals Help You Take Control of Your Life

 Many people today are sleepwalking their way through life.
 Even though the work hard, they don’t feel like they are getting what they want.
 That’s because they don’t have a direction of where they want to go, what they want to achieve.
 Students graduate and they’re not sure what to do with their life; adults work for years and are shocked when they realize they don’t know what to do next.

 When you stop to set goals and think about what you want, you break out of auto-pilot and start living a life of your conscious creation.
 Instead of letting others tell you what to do, you proactively take charge and think about what you want for yourself.

 2 Goals Help You Measure Progress